darklang/docs/docs/slack-apps/tutorials/howto-slack-trello.md

 ---
-id: new-trello-card
+id: howto-slack-trello
-title: Create a New Trello Card from Slack
+title: How to Create a New Trello Card from Slack
-sidebar_label: Create a New Trello Card
 ---

 Connecting your Trello account with your Slack account can make for a powerful